Tinamous/PawnShy/README.md

 Present a NFC card that either includes your email address, a hash or the id is linked to a database or email addresses (e.g. a door key)

-Each red (or purple minion) pawn indicates a compromised account.
+Each red (or purple minion) pawn indicates the count of compromised sites the email is associated with.

 ### Game 2: Have They Been Pwned

-The aim of this game is to find the website that has not been pawned, or in multi-player mode, to find the website with the lowest pwnage.
+The aim of this game is to find the website that has not been pwned, or in multi-player mode, to find the website with the lowest pwnage.

 Using pre-programmed NFC cards, select a card for the website you trust the most.
 Present the the Game Of Pwned sensor.